outpostHQ/website/content/reference/styles/t.md

+---
+title: t
-The **t** utility property sets the inner text content of the element but it works like style property.
-It means you can make text responsive or bind it to the state.
+description: "The **t** utility property sets the inner text content of the element but it works like style property.
+It means you can make text responsive or bind it to the state."
+experimental: true
+---

 ```html
 <split/>